ravinderpayal/ravinderpayal.github.io/_posts/2018-10-14-An-AI-DI-based-general-action-machine.md

+---
+layout: post
-# An AI/Dl based General Action Machine which can learn more, and grow up.
+title: An AI/Dl based General Action Machine which can learn more, and grow up
-Draft Post written by Ravinder Payal
+author: ravinder_payal
+---

+**Draft Post**

 ## Fundamentals:
 - ### Aim(It's hardcoded and  the machine can't get rid of this):